Ukraine says ready for short-term compromise on Russian gas price

-KIEV, Aug 19 (Reuters) - Ukraine’s energy minister on Tuesday said the country was prepared to pay an interim compromise price for Russian gas and criticised Russia’s Gazprom for being unwilling to negotiate.
+KIEV (Reuters) - Ukraine’s energy minister on Tuesday said the country was prepared to pay an interim compromise price for Russian gas and criticized Russia’s Gazprom for being unwilling to negotiate.

 Last year, Russia supplied about half of the gas Ukraine used, but Gazprom cut supplies on June 16 in a row over pricing and after Moscow’s annexation of Crimea.